DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 Previously this section was labelled [Accessibility needs](/manage-teacher-training-applications/offer-panel#offer-panel-new).
 But research showed that providers didn't fully understand what it meant.

+Disability information needs to be accessed after the application has been reviewed and sifted.
+The specifics of the application are less relevant to the continued processing.
+Whereas information about disability will be needed up until the point of enrolment.

-If we include "disability" in the section name then providers will know what the section is for.
+If we include "disability" in the title and move it to the top Then providers will understand it and be able to get to it more easily

 {{ appFigure({
   image: {